-It takes practice to give your cat a pill, and it’s important to teach them how to accept medication.
+It takes practise to give your cat a pill, and it’s important to teach them how to accept medication.
 If you are struggling with giving your cat medication, you’re not alone.
 Hiding pills in foods or treat pockets might work once or twice, but our feline friends are too smart for that.

 The easiest way to give cats medication involves early handing and gentle head manipulation when they are kittens so they can get used to that feeling.
 You can use the same technique with adult cats.
-The key is to practice the technique on healthy cats who are not nauseated or in pain.
+The key is to practise the technique on healthy cats who are not nauseated or in pain.

-Follow these steps to practice giving your cat medicationStep One: Teach your cat that looking in their ears or their mouth is fun and always results in a small morsel of food – a lick of canned cat food will do!
+Follow these steps to practise giving your cat medicationStep One: Teach your cat that looking in their ears or their mouth is fun and always results in a small morsel of food – a lick of canned cat food will do!
 As you go further, give a reward at each step.
 Once your cat allows the handling involved, you can move on to the next position.

 Step Two: Cradle the back of your cat’s head in your palm and reach forward with your thumb and middle finger toward the back corners of her lips on either side of the jaw.
 Your fingers will be pointing toward the nose end of your cat.
-When practicing, give a lick of food.
+When practising, give a lick of food.

 Step Three: Using the hand position from step two, slowly point your cat’s head so she is looking up and her nose is pointed straight at the ceiling.
 Cats tend to hold their mouth slightly open at this stage.
-When practicing, give a lick of food.
+When practising, give a lick of food.

 Step Four: Use the middle finger of your opposite hand and gently open your cat’s lower jaw.
 If your cat is comfortable, she will not struggle with this movement.
-When practicing, place a small lick of food on the roof of her mouth – enough to get your cat to lick her lips.
+When practising, place a small lick of food on the roof of her mouth – enough to get your cat to lick her lips.
 Use gentle petting and quiet verbal praise to soothe your cat.
 Offer her a spoonful of canned food or a couple of her favourite treats as a reward.